maheshch123/maheshch123/README.md

   * Mysql

  **Testing:**
- * Automation : selenium with python, pytest framework
+ * Automation : selenium with python, pytest framework, katalon studio

 # I have been working on